jump-dev/Cbc.jl/README.md

 ## Installation

-Install Cbc.jl using `Pkg.add`:
+Install Cbc using `Pkg.add`:
 ```julia
 import Pkg
 Pkg.add("Cbc")
 ```

 In addition to installing the Cbc.jl package, this will also download and install the Cbc binaries.
-(You do not need to install Cbc separately.)
+You do not need to install Cbc separately.

 To use a custom binary, read the [Custom solver binaries](https://jump.dev/JuMP.jl/stable/developers/custom_solver_binaries/) section of the JuMP documentation.

 ## Use with JuMP

-To use Cbc with [JuMP](https://github.com/jump-dev/JuMP.jl), use `Cbc.Optimizer`:
+To use Cbc with JuMP, use `Cbc.Optimizer`:
 ```julia
 using JuMP, Cbc
 model = Model(Cbc.Optimizer)